rajesh38/model-table-mapper/README.md

     $ gem install model_table_mapper

 ## Usage
-### steps:
+__steps:__
-1. Open rails console
+1. Open rails console.
-2. execute `ModelTableMapper list`
+2. execute `ModelTableMapper list` to display the list of models with tables.

-It will give you the list of models with the corresponding table
+3. You can also provide a filename to output the list as a **csv**.
+Execute `ModelTableMapper list "model-table-list.csv"`.
+This will generate a csv file with teh given name containing the models with the corresponding tables.

 ## Contributing